Possseidon/lua-midi/README.md

 ## Library

-The library consists of a single Lua file, namely [midi.lua](lib/midi.lua), and exposes the following functions:
+The library consists of a single Lua file, namely [midi.lua](lib/midi.lua).

+### Reading full midi files

+The following functions require a stream of a real midi file and use a callback to report individual midi events:

 ```lua
 function midi.process(stream, callback, onlyHeader, onlyTrack)